davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 comments: false
 ---

-This article describes how to use a working branch and then merge the changes to your main branch.
-A working branch is used to make changes and commits without any effect on your main branch.
-When you're happy with the changes in the working branch, merge the commits to your main branch.
+This article describes how to use a working branch and then merge the changes to your default branch.
+A working branch is used to make changes and commits without any affect on your default branch.
+When you're happy with the changes in the working branch, merge the commits to your default branch.

 Visual Studio Code (VS Code) is used as the Markdown editor and the terminal for Git commands.
 If you need to set up your environment or create a repository, see [Git basics: Get started with Git and GitHub](git-basics).